|

 used to express the two main aspects of wavefront aberrations: linear

-deviations away from the reference sphere on one side, and directly
+deviations away from the reference sphere on one side, and closely

 related to it phase error on the other.
 The former is described by the